kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/error-handling.md

 - **Local mode:** The Worker thread dies.
 Since the Worker is a thread in the Runner's JVM, the Runner's `waitForCompletion()` will eventually time out or detect that work is not completing (pending documents never reach a terminal state).
 The run fails.

-- **Kafka-distributed mode:** The Worker process dies.
+- **Distributed mode:** The Worker process dies.
 Kafka's consumer group protocol detects the dead consumer and reassigns its partitions to another available Worker instance.
 The document that was being processed when the crash occurred was not committed (offset not advanced), so it will be redelivered to the new Worker.
 The document gets reprocessed.

 **Severity:** In local mode, fatal to the run.
 In distributed mode, recoverable — the document is retried on another Worker.